1. The Vijayanagara Empire was founded in ___________.

 Explanation: He was honored as the grandfather of Telugu poetry.

-85. The Amuktamalyada describes the story of:
+85. The Amuktamalyada describes the story of___________.

 A) Rama and Sita